MoArtis/RCGMod/README.md

 - Change the keyboard mapping from the config file.

-- Force the game to use Xinput to potentially fix the bug when the two players are controlled by one controller.
-(Untested)(Optional)
+- Force the game to use Xinput to potentially fix the controller related bugs.
+(Optional)

 ## ** How to install **